maderdordor/KAZE/README.md

 *   **Network Connectivity:** Connect to your WiFi network for remote control and API access.
 *   **JSON API:** RESTful API for programmatic control from Python, JavaScript, and more.
 *   **Conversational Faces:** Expressive emotion library with talk variants for voice assistant projects.
-*   **Sesame Studio:** New animation composer software to easily create custom movements.
+*   **KAZE Studio:** New animation composer software to easily create custom movements.
-*   **Sesame Companion App:** Python application for voice control and advanced interactions.
+*   **KAZE Companion App:** Python application for voice control and advanced interactions.
 *   **Serial CLI:** Control the robot and trigger animations via a Serial Command Line Interface or the web UI.
 *   **Pre-programmed Emotes:** Includes animations for Walking, Waving, Dancing, Pointing, Resting, and more.